enlightware/ferlium/CONTRIBUTING.md

-# Contributing to Scriptli
+# Contributing to Ferlium

 Welcome!
-Thank you for your interest in Scriptli.
+Thank you for your interest in Ferlium.
 Before contributing, please review the guidelines below.

 ## Contributor License Agreement (CLA)